sei-dsvoboda/exub/README.md

 Clarify the rules for reserved identifiers in example 105.

+Fixed errors and style of example 157: _file instead of *file, use of 0 as a null pointer constant, use of undefined macro IOFBF and a redundant check for buf == NULL.
+Substituted a read of the buffer for a write, because that seems like a more straightforward example of using the contents of the array.

 ## Development Rules

 Here are some rules that the examples should comply with: